 Tree Protection Guidelines#

-The following tree protection measures as determined by the City Forester shall be strictly adhered to by any person when attaching a slackline to a City tree.
+The following tree protection measures as determined by the City Forester shall be strictly adhered to by any person when attaching a slackline or hammock to a City tree.

 - At the point of attachment there needs to be adequate padding to protect the trunk of the trees.
 Adequate padding shall be substantial carpet or other cushioning material that separates the slackline attachment from the trunk at all places of contact.